typedb/typedb-docs/09-schema/01-concepts.md

 <div class="note">
 [Note]
-We are yet to define the relationships that relate to the roles as well as the attributes in the example above.
-We soon learn how to [define a relationship](#define-a-relationship) and [define an attribute](#define-an-attribute).
+We are yet to define the relations that relate to the roles as well as the attributes in the example above.
+We soon learn how to [define a relation](#define-a-relation) and [define an attribute](#define-an-attribute).
 </div>

 The ability to subtype entities not only helps mirror the reality of the dataset as perceived in the real world but also enables automated reasoning using type hierarchies.